hybridpicker/ansible-playbook-django/README.md

-# ansible-playbook-django-app
+# Ansible Playbbok for Deploying Django
-My approach to deploying Django App with Ansible
+My approach to deploying Django App with Ansible with Postgres Database, Nginx and Gunicorn on Linux

 Setup